Hellmett/HDRoad/README.md

 ## Introduction

-RoadVision is a novel encoder-decoder architecture tailored for road segmentation in remote sensing imagery.
+HDRoad is a novel encoder-decoder architecture tailored for road segmentation in remote sensing imagery.
 It features a Hybrid Attention Network (HA-Net) as the encoder, incorporating both dense and sparse spatial attentions to effectively distill semantic information.
 The decoder, Directional Augmented Road Morphology Extraction Network (DARMEN), utilizes morphological priors to refine and reconstruct road features.

 ## Installation